This post may contain affiliate links, please see the privacy policy for details.

 Panettone has to be started the day before, as you need to prepare a sourdough starter and let that sit overnight.

-If your panettone recipe is starting to dry out, you can toast it or used it to make French toast or a French toast bake.
+If your panettone recipe is starting to dry out, you can toast it or used it to make classic French toast or a baked French toast skillet.

 Ingredients